March 2021 - Capital City College

 She told BBC Online how she spent time in care and got into trouble at home before being kicked out of school and spending most of her teenage years in a pupil referral unit.

 Pia, who lives in Hackney, said: “My behaviour wasn’t good but I would say I was actually really misunderstood in school.
-I just feel like no-one understood me and they all just thought I was a problem but no-one was listening to what I was going through.”
+I just feel like no-one understood me and they all just thought I was a problem but no one was listening to what I was going through.”

-She attended Wac Arts College, which provides alternative education for 14-19s through creative arts and mentoring, before joining CANDI to study an HNC Performing Arts.
+She attended Wac Arts College, which provides alternative education for 14-19s through creative arts and mentoring, before joining CANDI to study HNC Performing Arts.

 Pia landed the role of Belle in the sitcom after spotting a casting call on Instagram and was among 200 people who auditioned for parts.